A. David’s anger at Nabal.

 e.
 The life of my lord shall be bound in the bundle of the living with the LORD your God; and the lives of your enemies He shall sling out, as from the pocket of a sling: This perhaps is the strongest point of Abigail’s appeal and she used a wonderful turn of speech.
 She said, “David, you are like a bundle that the LORD holds closely and securely to Himself.
 Your enemies are like rocks that the LORD will sling away.”
 This invites David to act like a man who is close to the LORD.

 i.
-David took his 400 men to do what God could do as easily as throwing a stone out of sling.
+David took his 400 men to do what God could do as easily as throwing a stone out of a sling.
 This had to remind David of a time when he really did trust God for the victory – when he cast a stone out of a sling and killed Goliath.
-Through her wise words, Abigail focused David’s attention from Nabal back unto the LORD.
+Through her wise words, Abigail turned David’s attention from Nabal back to the LORD.

 iv.
 Abigail’s submission to Nabal was not outstanding but her submission to David was.
 And David’s submission to the LORD was equally outstanding; by giving up the fight, he had to trust God to take care of Nabal.

 5. (32-35) David thanks God for Abigail’s appeal, and receives her advice.

 Then David said to Abigail: “Blessed is the LORD God of Israel, who sent you this day to meet me!
 And blessed is your advice and blessed are you, because you have kept me this day from coming to bloodshed and from avenging myself with my own hand.
 For indeed, as the LORD God of Israel lives, who has kept me back from hurting you, unless you had hurried and come to meet me, surely by morning light no males would have been left to Nabal!”
 So David received from her hand what she had brought him, and said to her, “Go up in peace to your house.
 See, I have heeded your voice and respected your person.”